fusioncharts/dev_centre_docs/getting-started/aspnet/install-using-aspnet.md

 * The download package also contains ASP.NET (C#) wrapper under `fusioncharts-suite-xt > integrations > asp.net-cs` folder.

-The above folders will also contain FusionCharts ASP.NET's native **Export Handler**.
+The above folders will also contain FusionCharts ASP.NET's native **[Export Handler]({% site.baseurl %}/exporting-charts/using-fc-export-server/server-side-export/setup-private-export-server/asp-net '@@open-newtab')**.
 The folder structure is shown below:

 ![ASP.NET Folder Structure]({% site.baseurl %}/gif/aspnet-folder-structure.gif)

 > If you are using 3.12.2 or older versions, download v3.13.0 to get the `asp.net-vb` and `asp.net-cs` folders in the FusionCharts Suite XT package.

-> It is recommended that you copy the above folders from `fusioncharts-suite-xt > integrations` to your project's JavaScript folder.

-To add any of the files in your project, drag and drop the file in `App_Code` folder inside your project.
+To add FusionCharts ASP.NET wrapper in your project:

+Drag and drop the class (C#/VB) file from `asp.net-cs/fusioncharts-wrapper-source` (for C#) or `asp.net-vb/fusioncharts-wrapper-source` (for VB) to `App_Code` folder inside your project.

+OR

-> You can also add a reference to `FusionCharts.dll` in your project to work with either VB or C#. `FusionCharts.dll` is present in `asp/Bin` folder or `asp-vb/DLLFile`.
+You can also add a reference to `FusionCharts.dll` in your project to work with either VB or C#. `FusionCharts.dll` is present in `asp.net-cs/fusioncharts-wrapper-assembly` folder or `asp.net-vb/fusioncharts-wrapper-assembly`.

 This completes the installation of FusionCharts in your application.
 To see how to create a chart, click [here]({% site.baseurl %}/getting-started/aspnet/your-first-chart-using-aspnet '@@open-newtab').